Ahmad6564/Chess-Automation/PROJECT_SUMMARY.md

 ## 📝 Notes

-- First run will download the UI-TARS model (~7B parameters, more efficient than LLaVA)
+- First run will download the Qwen2-VL model (~2B parameters with 4-bit quantization, more efficient than LLaVA)
 - GPU strongly recommended for vision model
 - CPU mode supported but slower
 - Move mouse to top-left corner to abort (FailSafe)